 Even Top Students Get Turned Away

-The admission rate for Stanford University hovers around 5%.
-It is not uncommon for a valedictorian to be rejected.
-The valedictorian, and their parents, are always shocked when this occurs.
-How could a student with a perfect GPA and test scores be rejected?
+The admission rate for Stanford University and Princeton University hovers around 5%.
+It is not uncommon for a valedictorian to be rejected by prestigious schools.
+The valedictorian and their parents are always shocked when this occurs.
+How could a student with a perfect GPA, test scores, and overall academic excellence be rejected?

 The answer is simple.

 There are nearly 40,000 high schools across the country.
 That means 40,000 valedictorians.
 With only eight Ivy League universities, the number of valedictorians is more than three times the number of open slots.
-What this means is that these highly selective universities turn down students who are “perfect on paper” all the time.
-Being valedictorian is great, but it is definitely not enough to warrant admission to the most selective colleges in the country.
+This means that these highly selective universities turn down students who are “perfect on paper” all the time.
+Being valedictorian is great, but it is not enough to warrant admission to the most selective colleges in the country.

 Academics are the first hurdle to overcome in the college admissions process, but there are additional hurdles.